 Midfielder Curtis Weston spent over six years with the Bees.
 Signing in 2012 from Gillingham, the 31-year-old went on to make over 200 appearances for the club and was also part of our Conference winning side of 2015.
 Weston also wore the captain’s armband during his time with the Bees and found the net 25 times.

-Darren Currie will also come up against his former club after spending two years with the Spireites from 2008 to 2010.
+Currie will also come up against his former club after spending two years with the Spireites from 2008 to 2010.
 The former midfielder made over 30 appearances for the club, finding the net five times.
+Currie also played under Chesterfield boss Sheridan during the latter’s first spell with the club.